-Eligibility A Master's student may receive conference travel support once during his/her tenure here as Master's student in the department.
-Ph.D. students may receive conference travel support up to 5 times during his/her tenure as Ph.D. student in the department.
+Eligibility Each Master's student may receive conference travel support once during his/her tenure as Master's student in the department, but no more than once each academic year.
+Each Ph.D. student may receive conference travel support up to 5 times during his/her tenure as Ph.D. student in the department, but no more than once each academic year.
 Activities that qualify for this travel support are: presentation of paper or poster, serving as a judge at paper competition or a panelist/discussant or as chair of a session at the qualified conferences.

-Application Procedure Application should be submitted to Sharon Kahn (smkahn@geography.wisc.edu) and should include:
+Application Procedure Application should be submitted as a single PDF document to Sharon Kahn (smkahn@geography.wisc.edu) and should include: